List of Ghostbusters characters: Erin Gilbert

 Dr. Erin Gilbert, Abby Yates' second-in-command, is played by Kristen Wiig in the 2016 film.
 She is introduced as an assistant particle physics professor at Columbia University, but her bid for tenure fails after her previous research into the paranormal with Abby comes to light.
 Having been repeatedly stalked by a ghost of a deceased neighbor when she was 8 years old, Erin later loses her belief in the supernatural after years of psychiatric therapy paid by her family but regains it after encountering Gertrude Aldridge's ghost.

 She shares traits with Peter Venkman as both kept getting slimed and are also team leaders with a sense of humor and attraction to the opposite gender.
 Erin is attracted to Kevin Beckman, and she had tried to seduce him; her motive of hiring him as a receptionist is for her to look at.

 In the novelization, she is depicted as having grown up near Battle Creek, Michigan; she met Abby in her senior year of high school and spent much of her time at the University of Michigan researching ghosts with Abby.
 She did postgraduate work at Princeton University and got her doctorate at MIT.
 In the extended version of the film, revealed that Erin was dating fellow Columbia University professor Phil Hudson (Justin Kirk), but their relationship ended after Erin got fired.
-Also, like Egon Spengler, Erin is prone to violent reactions when pushed too far temperamentally and has a powerful right cross when in altercations that would break one's nose.
+Also, like Egon Spengler, Erin is prone to violent reactions when pushed too far temperamentally and has a powerful right cross that would break one's nose.